DivyamThacker/DNA-Computing-Project/README.md

-# DNA_Storage_Resource_Page
+# DNA-Computing-Project
-Resource page for Data Storage and security, containing all new research papers on the concerned topic.
+Resource page for DNA based Computing, containing all data on the concerned topic.